 Healthy Shortbread Cookies

-Healthy Shortbread Cookies — simple, sweet, buttery, and delicious!
-You’d never know these are sugar free, gluten free, dairy free, and vegan!
+These Healthy Shortbread Cookies are sweet, simple, buttery, and delicious.
+You’d never know they’re sugar free, gluten free, dairy free, and vegan!

 BUT, you’ll also know how addicting they can be.
 Despite being so simple and so basic, there’s something about them that makes you reach back for another cookie.
 And another.
 And another.